LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/seems-like-a-party-on-heaven.md

 so they are grateful

-my shoes are not their own?
+that they are not me?

 &nbsp;